luchiancode/Vaccine-Distribution-Plan/README.md

 Each time a dose is created, the production robot informs the production facility to know the created dose serial number.
 After each dose created, the production robot needs to recharge for a short while (X * 30 milliseconds) The production robots will work until all the orders are done.
-3. There are also packing robots:
+3.There are also packing robots:
 The packing robots await to receive doses from the production facilities.
 They are available in the pharmaceutical company’s headquarter.
 They can always read information from the production facility regarding the number of doses, but they won’t be allowed access when the production robots notify the production facilities about newly created doses or when the production facility itself asks the production robots about new vaccine doses.
 A maximum of 10 packing robots can read from the production facility at a time